stefano-hm/YoyoDao/README.md

 - **Testing and Deployment**:
   - Hardhat TypeScript scripts for deployment and testing
-  - Tests cover buying shares, membership, voting and owner withdrawals
+  - Tests cover buying shares, membership, voting, delegation and owner withdrawals

 ---